Eine Hand greift in eine hölzerne Schachtel mit Mikado-Stäbchen in verschiedenen Farben auf grauem Stoffuntergrund.

 Product description of the Mikado game by ROMBOL

-Special features and quality of the bars
+Special features and quality of the rods

 Why Mikado is the ideal family game